-Revenue is generated by four business units: US hotels and resorts, Canadian hotels and resorts, Investment Properties and Development Properties.
+Revenue is generated by three business units: US hotels and resorts, Canadian hotels and resorts, and Development Properties.
 Hospitality includes: hotel operations, alpine and Nordic ski facilities, golf courses, adventure park operations, as well as other businesses, including food and beverage, spa, retail and rental operations, and other related or ancillary activities.
-As at December 31, 2018, the Canadian hotels and resorts unit represented 22% of total revenues for the twelve months ending December 31, 2018, while for the comparable period in 2017 represented 31%; the US Hospitality segment represented 56% for the three and twelve months ended December 31, 2018 while for the corresponding twelve month periods the segment represented 46% of total revenues.
-The Investment Properties segment's revenue is mainly generated from the Company's income producing properties at the Blue Mountain Resort in Ontario, the retail space located in the Renaissance and the Arcade at the Hyatt Regency Hotel in Cleveland.
+As at March 31, 2019, the Canadian hotels and resorts unit represented 22% of total revenues for the three months ending March 31, 2019, while for the comparable period in 2018 represented 31%; the US Hospitality segment represented 56% for the three months ended March 31, 2019 while for the corresponding three month periods the segment represented 46% of total revenues.
 Development revenue includes the sale of serviced lots and condominiums.